wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-choices-create-vm.md

 Azure offers different ways to create a VM because VMs are suited for different users and purposes.
 This means you'll need to make some choices about the VM and how you'll create it.
 This article gives you a summary of these choices and links to instructions.

-Azure Resource Manager templates were recently introduced as a way to create and manage a virtual machine and its different resources as one logical deployment unit.
-Instructions for this approach are included below, where available.
-To learn more about Azure Resource Manager and how to manage resources as one unit, see the [overview][].

 ## Tool choices

-### GUI: The Azure Management Portal or Preview Portal
+### GUI: The Azure Management Portal

 The graphical user interface of the Azure Management Portal is an easy way to try out a virtual machine, especially if you're just starting out with Azure.
-Use either the [Azure Management Portal](http://manage.windowsazure.cn) or the [Azure Management Portal](https://manage.windowsazure.cn) to create the VM.
 For general instructions, see [Create a Custom Virtual Machine][] and select any Linux image from the **Gallery**.
-Note that the [Azure Management Portal](http://manage.windowsazure.cn) creates virtual machines using only the classic deployment model.

 ### Command Shell: Azure CLI or Azure PowerShell

 If you prefer working in a command shell, choose between the Azure command-line interface (CLI) for Mac and Linux users, or Azure PowerShell, which has Windows PowerShell cmdlets for Azure and a custom console.

 For Azure CLI, see [Create a Virtual Machine Running Linux][].
-To use a template, see [Deploy and Manage Virtual Machines using Azure Resource Manager Templates and the Azure CLI][].

 For Azure PowerShell, see [Use Azure PowerShell to create and preconfigure Linux-based Virtual Machines][].
-To use a template, see [Deploy and Manage Virtual Machines using Azure Resource Manager Templates and PowerShell][].

 ### Development Environment: Visual Studio

 [Creating a virtual machine for a website with Visual Studio][]

-[Deploy Azure Resources Using the Compute, Network, and Storage .NET Libraries][]

 ## Operating System and Image Choices